 Vacation with children in Washington

-Despite the "serious" function of the city, there is a wide variety of entertainment for children in Washington.
+Despite the capital's business-like appearance, Washington offers a wide variety of entertainment for children.

 A child at the Children's Museum of Washington, D.C.